What is preterm labor?

-Preterm labor is defined as labor that begins earlier than 37 weeks into the pregnancy.
+Preterm labor (also called premature labor) is defined as labor that begins earlier than 37 weeks into the pregnancy.
 If the baby is born between 20 and 37 weeks, it is considered a preterm birth.
+It’s when your body starts getting ready for birth too early in your pregnancy.
+Labor is premature if it starts more than three weeks before your due date.

-When a woman enters preterm labor, the contractions cause the cervix to thin out, and/or dilate early.
+When a pregnant woman enters preterm labor, the uterine contractions cause the cervix to thin out, and/or dilate early.

-Preterm birth can result in serious consequences.
+Preterm birth is a pregnancy complication that can result in serious consequences.
 The baby may not have had enough time in the womb to reach its full growth potential.
 Essential organs and systems may not be ready to sustain the baby outside its mother without medical intervention.

 Risk Factors for Preterm Birth

-Some pregnancies have a higher risk for preterm birth than others.
-Factors that increase the risk include:
+Some pregnancies have a higher risk of premature birth than others.
+Factors that increase the risk of preterm labor include:

 - Being underweight during the pregnancy